appvia/tako/docs/tutorials/simple-nodejs-app-workflow.md

 ### Watch for Compose changes and auto-rebuild K8s manifests

-Run the command below to continously watch for changes made to any of the source / environment Compose files related to your application and automatically rebuild Kubernetes manifests for all environments.
+Run the command below to continuously watch for changes made to any of the source / environment Compose files related to your application and automatically rebuild Kubernetes manifests for changed environments.

 See [help](../../docs/cli/kev_dev.md) for usage examples.

 > Watch Compose changes and auto render Kubernetes manifests:
 ```sh